 - Becoming angry and defensive when help is offered

-- Wearing baggy clothes, usually in neutral colours – black, white, grey
+- Wearing baggy clothes, usually in neutral colors – black, white, grey

 - Spending time with people who are not matched to the teenager’s personality

 If you suspect your child has an eating disorder, talk with them about the problem.
 If you or your child require professional help, contact Akeso at 0861 435 787.
-The sooner medical and psychological treatment can start, the faster you or your child will be on your way to recovery.
-Click on the link to find out which role the dietician will play in the treatment of an eating disorder.
+The sooner medical and psychological treatment can start, the faster you or your child will be on their way to recovery.